Milan's 10 best transfers of all time

 In six years at Milan during his first spell, he scored 95 goals in 270 appearances as he tore defences apart with his direct running and Brazilian flair.

 His crowning moment came in 2007 when he inspired Milan to Champions League glory, top-scoring in the competition with 10 goals and winning that year’s Ballon d’Or.
-Was sold to Real Madrid in 2009 for €68.5m
+He was sold to Real Madrid in 2009 for €68.5m - a huge profit for the club.

 Thiago Silva - €10m (from Fluminense, 2009)